 Also in 2021, IRB and IOR formed the association Bellinzona Institutes of Science (Bios+).
 Bios+ aims to promote, support and coordinate the scientific research and teaching activities of its members to facilitate the establishment of a national and international research center for life sciences in Bellinzona.

-A native of Ticino, Davide Robbiani obtained a medical doctorate from the University of Bern, Switzerland, in 2000 and a PhD in immunology from Cornell University, New York, in 2005.
+A native of Ticino, Davide Robbiani obtained a medical doctorate from the University of Bern (Switzerland) in 2000 and a PhD in immunology from Cornell University (New York) in 2005.
 During his medical training, he was a research intern at the Theodor Kocher Institute under the guidance of Marco Baggiolini and at the Rockefeller University in Ralph Steinman’s laboratory.
 Robbiani returned to Rockefeller in 2005 to start his postdoctoral training in Michel Nussenzweig’s laboratory, where he continued as a member of the faculty from 2009 to 2020.

-* Member of the Executive Committee
+* also Member of the Executive Committee

-first President of the IRB, is Honorary President of the IRB Foundation
+Giorgio Noseda – First President of the IRB, is Honorary President of the IRB Foundation